 For example, we will flag all the dates between 30-Sep-2018 and 10-Sep-2018, including the peripheral dates.
 So here we see that we are faced with a unique problem: the dates can’t be directly supplied to the logical tests.
 To make the dates Excel-understandable, we will need to enclose them inside the DATEVALUE function, as shown below:

 It is also possible to simply enter the To and From dates in the cells ($F$2 and $F$1 in our example) and then pull them from their source cells by employing the IF AND formula:

 Excel IF AND Function – Example #5

-Other than returning values that are predefined, the IF AND function are also capable of performing different calculations based on if the mentioned conditions are FALSE or TRUE.
+Other than returning values that are predefined, the IF AND function can perform different calculations based on if the mentioned conditions are FALSE or TRUE.

 We have a list of students and their test scores as percentages.
 We now need to grade them.
 The percentage to grade table is provided below.

-As we can see from the table above, if the percentage is above 90% then the associated grade for that score is A+.
-If the percentage scored is between 85% and 90%, then the grade is A. If the percentage is between 80% and 85% then the grade is B+.
-If the percentage is between 75% and 80% then the grade is B. If the percentage is between 70% and 75% then the grade is C+.
-If the percentage is between 60% to 70% then the grade is C. If the percentage is between 50% to 60% then the grade is D+.
-If the percentage is between 40% to 50% then the grade is D. And lastly, if the percentage is below 40%, then the grade is F.
+As we can see from the table above, if the percentage is above 90%, then the associated grade for that score is A+.
+If the percentage score is between 85% and 90%, then the grade is A. If the percentage is between 80% and 85%, then the grade is B+.
+If the percentage is between 75% and 80%, then the grade is B. If the percentage is between 70% and 75%, then the grade is C+.
+If the percentage is between 60% to 70%, then the grade is C. If the percentage is between 50% to 60%, then the grade is D+.
+If the percentage is between 40% to 50%, then the grade is D. And lastly, if the percentage is below 40%, then the grade is F.

 Now the list of students and their percentage is shown below: